.

 Professional Talent Partnership with Ronald McDonald House of Dallas

-Write “RMHD Campaign Manager” in the subject line.
+Write “RMHD Campaign Director” in the subject line.

 Email: professionaltalent@mgale.co

-Equal Opportunity Employer: Ronald McDonald House of Dallas is committed to diversity in principle and practice, both in the community at large and within the organization.
+Ronald McDonald House of Dallas is committed to inclusion in principle and practice, both in the community at large and within the organization.
 RMHD provides equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, gender, sexual orientation, marital status, religion, age, disability, gender identity, results of genetic testing, pregnancy, citizenship, political beliefs, or service in the military.

 Pre-employment Criminal Records Check and Child Abuse Registry Check are required.